lazydingding/lazydingding.github.io/README.md

 I have several projects not yet made public related to gender, ESG and big data.
 If you are interested in collaborating, please let me know!

 If you are an undergraduate or graduate student looking for some research assistant work, please email me with a brief email statement of your interests.
-Most of my research involve empirical work and my programming language of choice is Python, but I also have uses for students with no programming experience as well.
+Most of my research involve empirical work and my programming language of choice is *Python*, but I also have uses for students with no programming experience as well.